-Dan Maciuca represents a generation of artists trained after the 1989 Romanian Revolution at the so-called Cluj School of Art in Transylvania along with Adrian Ghenie, Victor Man, Mircea Siucu, Szabolcs Veres and Ciprian Muresan.
-All artists originate from a studio community in a former paintbrush factory in Cluj, that is nowadays considered one of the main emerging contemporary art hotspots in Europe.
+Dan Maciuca represents a generation of artists trained after the 1989 Romanian Revolution at the so-called Cluj School of Art in Transylvania along with Adrian Ghenie, Victor Man, Mircea Siucu, Szabolcs Veres and Marius Bercea.
+All artists originate from a studio community you could say – the feeling in the factory was unusual, artists often are not really known to speak well of their rivals, some are jealous or try to find a way out of crisis by trying to drag others in.
+At Cluj in those days it felt more of a movement, a kind of school that was loosely organized.
+It was unclear what was the idea of the paintbrush factory, obviously it was an attempt to try to find new talent and make it sell in the world, there was nevertheless warmth among some people despite the cold “capitalistic atmosphere” outside.
 Marius Bercea is among his friends and first supporters, helping Dan out to buy oil paint while trying to find his audience as an artist.
+Dan Maciucca has a PhD in painting and does teach, so this will help to move his artistic career forward I hope.

 The opposition of the organic or geometric nature in Maciuca’s paintings is brought to an almost poetic balance in his complex compositions, it is what gives Maciuca’s ouevre a strong sense of dynamism.
 Maciuca redefines the concept of spatiality by turning a two-dimensional composition into a three-dimensional motion that subtly challenges the Cartesian paradigm.